 This experimental phase begins for the SDIS95 and the BSPP in a very strict legal framework.

-What is the purpose of these cameras?
+What is the purpose of the body cameras?

-Te purpose is to ensure better protection against attacks against firefighters.
+The purpose is to ensure better protection against attacks against firefighters.
 In this exclusive context, the use of cameras makes it possible to prevent acts of violence, to collect evidence to identify and prosecute perpetrators, and to improve the training of agents.

-Will cameras work permanently?
+Will the body cameras work permanently?

 No, the user can turn on the camera when an incident will likely occur of is likely to endanger the physical integrity of firefighters